-An average skilled lipreader may able to catch up to 35% with a guesswork for the rest of it.
-Missed words and misunderstood words are common.
+An average skilled lipreader may able to lipread up to 30-35% with a guesswork for the rest of it.
+Thus, missing and misunderstanding words are common.
 Not all deaf people are lipreaders, many of them none at all.

 Read the text below which is what it feels if you were lipreading.